KiRiT095/Cipher-Toolkit/README.md

 * Strengthening Python programming skills
 * Understanding classical cryptographic techniques
 * Exploring secure coding practices
+* Learning fundamental cybersecurity concepts
 * Building practical cybersecurity-related tools

 ## Disclaimer

-The current implementation focuses on **number base conversion** and educational exploration.
-Binary, octal, and hexadecimal representations are **not encryption methods**.
-Future updates will introduce actual cryptographic algorithms and security-focused functionalities.
+This project is intended **for educational purposes only**.

+Binary, octal, and hexadecimal conversions are **encoding methods**, not encryption techniques, and should not be considered secure methods of protecting sensitive information.

+The cryptographic implementations in this project focus on learning classical cryptography concepts and are **not suitable for real-world security applications**.

+## Documentation

+Algorithms and flowcharts used in the development process are available in the `Algorithms/` directory.

 ## Author